 Barts and the London Annual Fund and the Dental Centenary Fund

-This fund can help you if you are in financial hardship.
+This fund can help medical and dental students, in the clincial years of their course, who are in financial hardship.
 You must make sure that you have tried every other funding option before you apply, including applying to the Financial Assistance Fund (FAF).

 To be eligible, you should have:

 - Obtained the full amount of student finance available to you each year.
-Evidence must be provided and can be downloaded from your SLC loan account in the form of a screenshot which shows the total amount of outstanding loans you have obtained.
+Evidence must be provided and can be downloaded from your SFE online account in the form of a screenshot which shows the total amount of funding you have obtained.
 We are aware that your name does not appear on the screenshot but the SMD can verify the amount with the SLC if need be.

 - Have applied for the Financial Assistance Fund (FAF).

-For further details, including whether you are eligible to apply please contact Kate McFarlane in the School of Medicine and Dentistry (firstname.lastname@example.org).
+For further details, including whether you are eligible to apply please contact Kate McFarlane in the School of Medicine and Dentistry.